Skip to main content

 The purpose and handling of these backgrounds deserves a bit of attention.
 The general background is the only background that can be used in the standard analysis part of Gamman.
 That is, whenever a spectrum is designated as a general background spectrum, it will be subtracted from the measured spectra before analysis.
 The carrier and cosmic background spectra are only used in the airborne corrections module, available as an additional component.

-The three TABs allow to switch between generic, carrier and cosmic backgrounds.
+The three TABs allow to switch between general, carrier and cosmic backgrounds.

 Calibration